 I guess it’s my own way of saying that one million pesos is not that much money after all (well, at least physically).

-Which is good because as far as the Law of Attraction goes, you can just grab that fast food Styrofoam that contained your lunch today, close your eyes and say to yourself, “I am a millionaire.”
+Which is good because you can now do some visualization exercises by grabbing that fast food Styrofoam that contained your lunch today, closing your eyes and then saying to yourself, “I am a millionaire.”